ACCakut/pan-genome-visualization/README.md

   ReferenceError: primordials is not defined
   ```

-  then you are likely running Node.js version that is imcompatible with the old packages the application is using.
-Try to install Node.js 10 or below.
+  then you are likely running Node.js version that is incompatible with the old packages the application is using.
+Try to install Node.js version 10 or below.

 - Start the local server: